aeither/openedu/INFO.md

 V2 Approach
 Telegram use TRPC Client -> TRPC Router use Trigger.dev -> Trigger.dev use Drizzle, Mastra and TG Fetch

-PD: Trigger is needed to make it durable and delayable, TRPC for FE and TG modularity
+PD: Trigger is needed to make it durable and delayable, TRPC for offering same call for FE and TG

+V3 Approach

 Development
 - src/trigger: Define Task